A Concise History of China

 Though he did not persecute the scholars, the redneck emperor had little respect for scholarship; after all, he had conquered China without the works of the Zhou sages!
 The scholars did not care much for him either, regarding him as too rude and crude.
 He liked cutting officials down to size, seeing himself as the only thing standing between the people and officialdom.
 His manners were notorious--once he received a Confucian scholar while washing his feet--but unlike the Qin leaders, he could take criticism.
 According to another earthy story, when some scholars told him he could not rule without knowledge of the classics, Gaozu ordered the leader of the group to hand over his hat, urinated in it, and then told him to put the hat back on, signifying that he would rule the scholars, not the other way around.
 For this reason the scholars continued to keep their favorite books hidden until he died in 195 B.C.; the succeeding emperors, however, allowed the classics to come out in the open again; when that happened Confucianism & Daoism flourished and a combination of them became the state religion.(11)

 The Xiongnu had taken advantage of the troublesome years between the Qin and Han dynasties by moving part of their tribe across the Great Wall; by 201 B.C. they were laying siege to Taiyuan, the capital of Shanxi province.
-At first Gaozu wanted his son, crown prince Hui Di, to lead an expedition against the Xiongnu, but Hui Di was not up to the job; instead of showing interest in statecraft and war, he spent his spare time in pleasure gardens with a boy named Hong.(12) So Gaozu led the army himself--into near disaster.
-The Huns were led by Mao Dun, one of their greatest chiefs, and they completely surrounded Gaozu and the Chinese force.
+At first Gaozu wanted his son, crown prince Huidi, to lead an expedition against the Xiongnu, but Huidi was not up to the job; instead of showing interest in statecraft and war, he spent his spare time in pleasure gardens with a boy named Hong.(12) So Gaozu led the army himself--into near disaster.
+The Xiongnu were led by Mao Dun, their greatest chief, and they completely surrounded Gaozu and the Chinese force.
 To regain his freedom Gaozu had to give tribute and a Chinese princess for Mao Dun to marry.
 Most of the early Han emperors were relatively peaceful, so the Xiongnu continued to be a pain in the neck for the next sixty years, raiding the lands between the Great Wall and the Yellow River at will.

-After a short reign (195-188 B.C.), the next emperor, Hui Di, drank himself to death without leaving a will or children.
-For the next eight years his mother, Lu Hou, sat on the throne of China, while her brothers ran the army and the government.
+Gaozu ruled for less than a decade, and for fifteen years after his death (195-180 B.C.), his widow, Lu Zhi, ruled as the power behind the throne, becoming China's the first important empress.
+During that time the three official emperors were all weaker than Gaozu had been.
+Indeed, Gaozu thought the first emperor, his son Huidi, was not up to the job, and had to be talked out of passing him over to make another son his heir.
+Unfortunately Gaozu was right; seven years after becoming emperor, Huidi drank himself to death without leaving a will (188 B.C.).
+The next two emperors were underaged sons of Huidi; meanwhile, Lu Zhi continued to run the affairs of the imperial court, and her brothers ran the army and the government.
 While she was alive, her family's control was absolute, but upon her death in 180 B.C., her rivals took back the government, killing every member of the Lu family they could find.
-Then they found Gaozu's oldest living son (by another wife) and crowned him as Emperor Wen Di.
+Then they found Gaozu's oldest living son (by another wife) and crowned him as Emperor Wendi.

-China now had a society where the best chances for getting ahead went to intellectuals, rather than to members of the clergy or military.
-This was a remarkable way to run things in an age when the rest of the world looked to tribal chiefs, feudal lords, or priest-kings for leadership and when even literate aristocrats saw clerks as very low on the social ladder.
+Today the Han dynasty gets a favorable press in history texts for two reasons.
+First and foremost, it made China richer and stronger than ever before, and the good times lasted for nearly 400 years; history is written by the winners, as the saying goes.
+Second, from 180 B.C. onward, China had a society where the best chances for getting ahead went to intellectuals, rather than to members of the clergy or military.
+This was a remarkable way to run things in an age when the rest of the world looked to tribal chiefs, feudal lords, or priest-kings for leadership.
 It is even more remarkable that the Confucians managed to create a civil service that was very close to their ideal.
-They never got rid of hereditary rule at the top but they controlled day-to-day administration.
-And much of the time they also kept the army firmly in place.
+They never got rid of hereditary rule at the top, but they now controlled day-to-day administration.
+And because China had unfriendly neighbors, they could not do without the army, but wherever a job needed to be filled, the man of learning was preferred over the military man and the well-connected.
 As time went on, the bureaucratic system became such a part of life that the priests described Heaven and the gods as ordered by a bureaucracy.
 Although dynasty succeeded dynasty at the highest level, the bureaucracy worked so well that only minor changes were made in it for the next 2,100 years.(13)

 To pay for military adventures and public works without raising taxes, the state ran monopolies in key industries such as iron and salt mining.
 After the West was discovered, the government also controlled most of the international trade.
 Independent merchants were allowed to practice private enterprise, but they were scorned for taking part in a dishonorable profession (Apparently buying and selling were seen as so dangerous to one's character that only the government could participate in it safely.
 Those merchants who insisted on working for their own profit were tightly controlled with every form and regulation the bureaucrats could dream up!).
 Meanwhile the bureaucrats kept meticulous records of everything, first by using bamboo strips, wood, or pieces of silk, but later the invention of paper made administrative work easier to handle.
 The oldest known census, taken in 2 A.D., recorded China's population as totaling 57,671,400 people, at a time when the Roman Empire probably only had seven million.
 One Han poet captured the office work in words that are just as relevant today: